nguyenhy/US-accidents/data/README.md

         Refers to stop sign.
     - Traffic:
         Calming Refers to any means for slowing down traffic speed.
-    - Traffic:
+    - Traffic Signal:
-        Signal Refers to traffic signal on intersections.
+        Refers to traffic signal on intersections.
     - Turning:
         Loop Indicates a widened area of a highway with a non-traversable island for turning around.
 Table 1.
 Note that several of definitions in this table are adopted